AlexaW234/mini-portfolio-project/README.md

 # mini-portfolio-project
-Built this  with HTML and CSS and a touch of JavaScript
+Built this  with HTML and CSS and a touch of Vanilla JavaScript.